 There are lots of accommodation option in Halls Gap and surrounding Grampians area.
-We have never camped here before (but checked out quite a few of the camping areas) always choosing an Air B&B property.
-If you are looking for Grampians accommodation there is a booking service or I’d recommend checking out Air B&B.
+We have never camped here before (but checked out quite a few of the camping areas) always choosing a house rental.

 Staying in a house is a great way to travel if you have a family.
 You can spread out, keep to routines, cook up a storm and relax when the kids go to bed (hello, wine!!).
 Some places include linen and others don’t.
 Sometimes it is worth the little extra cost to hire linen so you don’t need to pack as much.